cerebral-technology/alexmill.github.io/posts/_posts/2016-01-29-rel-canonical-link-medium-seo-cross-posting.md

 ---
 layout: post
-title: Using rel="canonical" Tag on Medium for SEO"
+title: Using rel="canonical" Tag on Medium for SEO
 categories: ["blog"]
 author: "Alex Miller"
 meta: Should you cross-post your blog content to Medium?
 YES!
-But do it the right way using rel="canonical" to maximize your content's SEO value."
+But do it the right way using rel="canonical" to maximize your content's SEO value.
 description: Should you cross-post your blog content to Medium?
 YES!
-But do it the right way using rel="canonical" to maximize your content's SEO value."
+But do it the right way using rel="canonical" to maximize your content's SEO value.
 source: default
 syntax: true
 hero_image: /img/medium-seo.jpg